icmccorm/site/_publications/splash_iot20.md

 ---
 title: A Software Library Model for the Internet of Things
-authors: Ian C. McCormack
+authors: Ian McCormack
 type: Extended abstract
 category: competition
 conf: SPLASH
-in: "Proc. of the SIGPLAN International Conference on Systems, Programming, Languages, and Applications: Software for Humanity (SPLASH)"
+in: "In Proceedings of the SIGPLAN International Conference on Systems, Programming, Languages, and Applications: Software for Humanity (SPLASH)"
 date: 2020-11-15
 pages: 28—30
 ---